hypi-universe/docs/content/userdefinedfunctions.md

 #### Function ‘gql’

 The function 'gql' is available to execute inside the user defined function.
 Using this function you may perform mutation or query operations inside the user defined function.
 The result depends upon the type of operation.
-If you perform an ‘upsert’ mutation, it will return id, createdBy etc. (Just like normal mutation) If you perform a ‘find’ query, it will return a list.
+If you perform an `upsert` mutation, it will return id, createdBy etc. (Just like the normal `upsert`in Hypi) If you perform a `find` query, it will return a list.

 Let’s check a few examples of how to use this function.
 Add the following schema in GraphQL.
 ```java